-It may be helpful to imagine some specific examples of workers’ compensation fraud:
+It may be helpful to consider these specific examples of workers’ compensation fraud:

-- To save money on premiums, an employer reports to a workers’ comp insurer that an employee who performs labor in a warehouse actually works full-time at a desk.
+To save money on premiums, an employer reports to a workers’ comp insurer that an employee (who actually performs manual labor in a warehouse) works full-time at a desk.

-To reduce your risk of workers’ compensation fraud, you can:
+To reduce the risk of workers’ compensation fraud, small business owners can:

-- Be forthcoming about physical requirements and hazards of the job before hiring
+Be forthcoming about physical requirements and hazards of the job

-- Educate your employees as to the proper way to lift, pull, and carry objects
+Educate employees as to the proper way to lift, pull, and carry objects

-- Tell your employees and new hires you have a zero-tolerance policy for false claims
+Inform employees and new hires about a zero-tolerance policy for false claims

-- Teach your employees how workers’ comp works and how to correctly report injuries
+Teach employees how workers’ comp works and how to correctly report injuries

 How to report workers’ compensation fraud

-If you suspect workers’ compensation fraud, record the details of the incident in writing and contact your state’s department of insurance.
-You may also choose to contact a workers’ compensation attorney if you suspect an employee is committing workers’ compensation fraud.
+If a small business owner suspects workers’ compensation fraud has been committed, they should record the details of the incident in writing and contact their state’s department of insurance.
+Small business owners may also choose to contact a workers’ compensation attorney if they suspect an employee is committing workers’ compensation fraud.

 Thanks for reading!
 Please note that this content is intended for educational purposes only.
 As laws change regularly, you should refer to your state legislation and/or an advisor for specific legal counsel.
 If you’re a small business owner, learn more about workers’ compensation insurance or check your current rate in 3 minutes.